 Aadhaar no longer valid as proof of date of birth: What you need to know

-- ▪UIDAI states that the Aadhaar Act, 2016 is silent on the use of Aadhaar as proof of date of birth.
+- ▪UIDAI stated that the Aadhaar Act, 2016 does not recognize Aadhaar as proof of date of birth.

-- ▪Aadhaar can be used as proof of identity with authentication but not as standalone proof of date of birth.
+- ▪Aadhaar is intended to serve as proof of identity but not as proof of date of birth.

 Opening excerpt (first ~120 words) tap to expand